 The 290BT is part of the AVH family of multimedia DVD car stereos from Pioneer that feature DVD playback (as opposed to the MVH series, which is digital media only) and quite a few similarities including the panel front styling and controls.

 It’s a mid-priced model with so many features I’m honestly impressed.
-Years ago a similar product would have sold for at least $400, and in the past they haven’t even had as many ways to enjoy music either!
+Years ago a similar product would have sold for at least $400, and in the past, they didn’t offer nearly as many ways to enjoy music, either!

 The display is clear and looks good at night.
 Controls are simple but might not be ideal for anyone, as the button arrangement is a little different than other models.
 The touchscreen is beautiful and is responsive, too.
 Functions are clear and easy to understand.

 The unit has a good, quality feel and construction is just as good as you’d expect from Pioneer.
 Unlike generic double DIN units I’ve seen, it simply looks better built and you can tell good engineering was used.
 I really like how it looks!

 The display is great, and obviously detail was put into the design.
 Colors are vivid and accent the various screens nicely (as well as when music is being played through various sources).
 For basic controls like volume, track, and a few more the buttons on the left side can be used.
 For other basic functions the touchscreen, featuring large and easy to read icons, comes into play.

 The display is a 6.2″ WVGA (800 x 400) 16:9 type display with LED backlight, an illumination timer, and 3 selectable display colors.
 Pushbutton colors remain blue.
 There’s also a dimmer setting as well.
 The 16:9 ratio display means video will be rendered properly without terrible distortion due to being stretched or modified to fit a 4:3 display some others.

 Unfortunately, like many similar displays, it can be a bit hard to see in bright sunlight.